SETI/rms-opus/apps/README.md

 ### search

-this is the api (rename me!) it manages the different types of queries and performs all the queries.
+This is the search api, it performs all user data queries, and handles the different types of queries (range, multi-choice, longitude, etc).

 ### metadata

-handles the metadata for the feedabck the user sees in the interface, things that change wrt the query being performed: range endpoints, nulls, total result counts..
+handles the metadata for the feedabck hinting the user sees in the interface, things that change wrt the query being performed: range endpoints and mult hinting (green numbers), nulls counts, total result counts.

 ### paraminfo

-static information about every searchable parameter (data type, label default widget, how to query etc..)
+Static information about every searchable parameter (data type, label, default widget, query type, etc..)

 ### results

-handles returning result sets
+handles returning result sets, like data tables/csv, or gallery data.

 ### ui

-views that drive the OPUS user interface
+Views that drive the OPUS user interface, this is where html is created for a lot of interface components, such as widgets, menus, gallery templates and the like.
+Most templates for the application are in ui/templates.

 ### guide

-a guide for using the API for querying opus from script or command line
+An API guide, for people using the API for querying opus from script or command line